 Will it be able to hold up to the rigours and punishing demands of the Irish landscape and the fishing within?
 Only time will tell.
 I’d like to say yes and I think the answer will be yes.
 All the right boxes are ticked so far but one test remains and will do so until the summer; how will it handle the sharks?
 I think it will take them all in its stride.
 Watch this space!

-Wilderness Systems kayaks available in Ireland through the Canoe Centre
+The Wilderness Systems Tarpon series and other angling kayaks can be found in Ireland at the Canoe Centre.